ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 An advanced battery powered by radotonium decay.
 May be ejected as an action causing an explosion with a radius of 200 feet after 1 minute, forcing all creatures within the effected area to make a DC 16 dexterity saving throw or take 8d6 force damage, or half as much on a successful save.
 ```

-## Auto-Augmentor

 ## Artificer

 ### Magical Tinkering (3rd level)
 You gain the ability to mix magical items into your inventing escapades.
 You may modify magical items as if they were inventions created by you.
-This means you may apply any augmentations that require analogous features or item bases.
-Magical items augmented by you do not count against your maximum inventions.
+This means you may apply any modifications that require analogous features or item bases.
+Magical items modified by you do not count against your maximum inventions.
 If a magic item says that it regains all charges at a certain point or a charge after a certain amount of time, but you apply a new power source to it, then it no longer regains power in that way and must be refueled as if it were an invention with that specific power source.

 ### Vile Homonculus (6th level)
 You learn occult knowledge that allows you to create a being based off of your own basic spiritual esoteric information.
 This being is a Homonculus, and may be a like-minded individual with a mind of it's own, or a vessel for some spirit or other ethereal being of your choosing.
 Homonculi are created with one sample of your flesh, 20 liters of alchohol, a pound of gold (20 GP) mixed together in a creation vat made from 200 scrap worth of materials.
 The creation vat may be re-used, but if your homonculus dies you must re-acquire the other ingredients to make another one.
 You may have up to 3 homonculi active at one time, they perform any menial task that you instruct them to, and show an undying loyalty to you.
 Each of your homonculi has the following statistics: